lRomul/sensorium/README.md

 ## Prediction

+The ensembling method utilized the arithmetic mean of predictions from every possible sequence of frames and models from cross-validation.
+Identical weights were used for both the main and bonus competition tracks.

-The ensemble of both training stages obtained a 0.2913 single-trial correlation on the main track and 0.2215 on the bonus track in the final phase (0.3005 and 0.2173 in the live phase, respectively).
-Averaging of training stages gives a slight performance boost compared to basic training models.
+The combination of ensembles from both training stages achieved a single-trial correlation of 0.2913 on the main track and 0.2215 on the bonus track in the final phase (0.3005 and 0.2173 in the live phase, respectively).

-The ensemble was produced using the arithmetic mean of predictions:
-* Overlaps from each possible sequence of frames
-* Models from cross-validations
-* Basic and distillation training stages

-The identical weights of models were used for the main track and bonus (out-of-distribution) competition tracks.
+## Competition progress

 ## References